-The Union of Ethical Societies is formed by the North, South, West, and East London groups, who seek federation ‘for the more effective carrying out of objects common to them all’.
+The Union of Ethical Societies (which will become Humanists UK) is formed by the North, South, West, and East London groups, who seek federation ‘for the more effective carrying out of objects common to them all’.
 These objects are:

 The first Annual Congress of the Union of Ethical Societies takes place on 5 July, chaired by Elizabeth Schwann.

 The first meeting of the International Ethical Union (a precursor to Humanists International) is held in Zurich, Switzerland in September.